Melanie C (album)

-Melanie C is the eighth studio album by English singer Melanie C. It was released on 2 October 2020 by Red Girl Media.
-The album debuted at number eight on the UK Albums Chart, becoming Melanie C's highest charting album since Reason (2003).
+Melanie C is the eighth studio album by the English singer Melanie C. It was released on 2 October 2020 by Red Girl Media.
+The album debuted at number eight on the UK Albums Chart, becoming Melanie C's highest-charting album since Reason (2003).
 Melanie C was preceded by the singles "Who I Am", "Blame It on Me", "In and Out of Love" and "Fearless", the latter of which features rapper Nadia Rose.
 On 3 September 2021, a digital deluxe version of the album was released.